coderextreme/X3DJSONLD/README.md

 * set environmental variables (Windows 10 here)
 ```
-# LD_LIBRARY_PATH=/usr/lib/jvm/java-18-openjdk-amd64/lib/server
-export JAVA_HOME="C:/graalvm-jdk-22_windows-x64_bin/graalvm-jdk-22+36.1"
+edit src/main/shell/classpath
 ```

 * If you want to use node.js as your web server, download and install node.js (npm comes with it).

-You can download examples from here: http://www.web3d.org/x3d/content/examples/X3dExampleArchivesJsonScenes.zip
+* You can download X3D JSON examples from here: http://www.web3d.org/x3d/content/examples/X3dExampleArchivesJsonScenes.zip

 * Edit src/main/node/config.js for node.js, put maven in your path, install X3DJSAIL in your maven repository per the pom.xml (it's different than the X3DJSAIL distribution) and start a web server

-* Install pythom 3.10.1 (with nodejs), and other dependent tools
+* Install pythom other dependent tools

 * Install jsonlint

-* install webpack

 * install maven